jlchiara/jlchiara/README.md

 - 👋 Hi!
-I’m Jenna, a Software Engineering junior at Arizona State University 🔱✨
+I’m Jenna, a Data Science junior at Arizona State University 🔱✨
 - 👀 I’m interested in Machine Learning and Bioinformatics
 - 🌱 I’m currently learning python and c++
 - 💞️ I’m looking to collaborate on Machine Learning projects